Bringing the Nikon Z50II to Life: Adventure and Wildlife by Ian Harland

 A Couple of Years Behind The Lens: Capturing the Essence of Jane by Ian Harland

-Over the past couple of years, I've had the privilege of being the official photographer for Jane, an innovative online platform for health and wellness practitioners.
+Over the past few years, I've had the privilege of being the official photographer for Jane, an innovative online platform for health and wellness practitioners.
 My journey with Jane has been one filled with lively shoots, candid moments, and inspiring stories.
-Here, I delve into the highlights of our visual journey together.

 Stock Style Shoots